ahume/smart-storage/README.md

 SmartStorage
 ============

 This is a light wrapper around HTML5 localStorage.
-It doesn't attempt to polyfill older browsers, so any application using it needs to make sure that the application handles that gracefully.
+It doesn't attempt to polyfill older browsers, so any application using it needs to make sure that that is handled gracefully.

-As well as the normal get/set/remove methods, it also contains other potentially useful ways of manipulating the store, including setting expiry times.
+As well as the normal get/set/remove methods, it also contains other potentially useful ways of manipulating the store, including setting (faux) expiry times.
 Many of these operations are inspired by Redis commands.
 A full list of current methods is below as well a simple example to get started.

 It also uses SJCL to optionally allow for storing encrypted data in the store.